penelopecj/sei-project-4/README.md

 ![trello board](./client/src/images/trello.png)

-* We followed an Agile system for starting each day with a standup meeting for the two of us, followed by a standup for the group leaders of each group on the course.
+* We followed an Agile system for starting each day with a standup for the two of us, followed by a standup for the group leaders of each group on the course.
 * We split up all of our tasks into the first MVP sprint or the second optional extras sprint.
 We used Trello to track who was working on what and to let each other know when we had finished a task or needed help.
 * I used Trello and Slack to write pseudocode to think through the logic and steps of the more complicated features.
-* By this point on the General Assembly course, I felt quite confident about my pair-coding, communication, and project management systems.
+* By this point in the course, I felt quite confident about my pair-coding, communication, and project management systems.
 This allowed us to get started writing actual code very quickly on the first day.
 * I used Slack and frequent commits to let my partner know what I was working on and what I had pushed to our shared git development branch.

 ![slack message](./client/src/images/day1.png)